-When you are always bored with anything you understand, you will gravitate towards ideas which are impossible to understand – aka nonsense!
+When you are always bored with anything you understand, you will gravitate towards ideas that are impossible to understand – aka nonsense!
 Thought experiments provide a wealth of nonsense like Epiminides’ paradox, the crocodile dilema, and just about anything that Einstein said.
 These paradoxes arise when you do not think outside of the box which defines them.
 That is their sole heuristic purpose, but they are frequently mis-used.

 When the paradoxes of the theory of relativity are taught as ‘fact’, students are given a feeling that they have learned something when they haven’t actually learned anything.
 They are given a false confidence in their understanding of a counter-intuitive logic puzzle composed of imaginary situations while gaining no understanding of the subtleties required for the application of the theory to real data.

 All that the student has learned from these paradoxes is how to feel clever while being gullible, how to throw his common sense in the trash, and how to abandon himself to faith in a model.
 In a fit of doublespeak, teachers even tell their students that despite the fact that the paradoxes demonstrate a contradiction with common sense, they are not really paradoxes.

 Relativity is not the only lesson of physics in which this subversion of common sense is encouraged.
 Consider the simple example of a man dropping a ball as he runs along a street.

 If you ask physicists if the ball falls straight down or if it follows a curved trajectory, they all say curved, while if you ask non-physicists which trajectory closely conforms to reality, they mostly answer straight.